What Kinds Of Compensation Are Available To Patients Filing A Medical Malpractice Lawsuit?

 1. Failing to diagnose, or misdiagnosing an illness or condition.

-2. Not following proper medical procedures in treat a patient
+2. Not following proper medical procedures while treating a patient

 3. Forgetting to warn a patient of the risks of a procedure or prescription drug.